 The Custodian is entitled to receive, on an annual basis, custodian fees from the Sub-Fund, at a rate up to 0.1% per annum of the net assets attributable to unitholders of the Sub-Fund calculated and is paid monthly in arrears.
 The fees and charges payable to the RQFII Custodian are borne by the Custodian.
-As at 31 December 2018 and 31 December 2017, no fees were payable to the Custodian.
+For the year ended 31 December 2019, the custodian fee was RMB14,674 and it was borne by the Manager.
+For the year ended 31 December 2018, the custodian fee was RMB30,355 and it was borne by the Sub-Fund.